favorov/nw-with-reject-algo/README.rst

 -------------------------------------------------------------------------------

 Here, we implement Needleman-Wunsch [1] algorithm with rejection to estimate the distance for almost-exact-match pairs of sequences.
+The differences from the classic nw:
+1) We minimise distance rahter than maximise score, so match score is 0, and gaps and mismatch has positive distnce gains.
+2) If we cannot find alignment with distance less than some score, we stop and return fail.

-The implemntatin in Go
+The implemntation in Go

 The Needleman-Wunsch global alignment algorith computes the alignment score and optimal global alignment.
 The modification we put here (NW with reject) rejects to proceed if all there is no way to biuld an alignment better than some threshold